• Skip to main content

 This might not seem odd to the casual observer but with a little research, you will find that no organization exists or has existed.
 The capstone of the airport names an organization that sounds eerily like The New World Order, a supposedly secret society that has far-reaching control from behind the scenes.
 People often think that DIA was built by them to weather out an apocalypse or extinction event of some kind.

 Underneath this capstone, there is also a time capsule said to be opened in 2094.
-Nobody knows what is in the time capsule but there are theories abound pertaining to the secrets or clues that might be locked within underneath this curious dedication to stone of the airport.
+Nobody knows what is in the time capsule but there are theories abound about the secrets or clues that might be locked within underneath this curious dedication to the stone of the airport.

 The Tunnels and Underground Buildings